futurewalker-org/futurewalker/README.md

 ## Building

 > [!NOTE]
-> This is for building tests and examples in this repository.
+> These instructions are for building the tests and examples in this repository.
-> There's no proper way to develop applications yet.
+> There is not yet a proper way to develop applications.

 You can build tests and examples with following steps: